chainsyncstore/ChainSync2.0/RENDER_DEPLOYMENT_TROUBLESHOOTING.md

 #### **Solutions**

 ##### **Step 1: Check CORS Configuration**
-The app automatically allows Render domains, but verify:
+Configured in `server/middleware/security.ts` using `CORS_ORIGINS` from env.
+Verify:
-1. Your domain is in `ALLOWED_ORIGINS`
+1. Your frontend origin is present in `CORS_ORIGINS`
-2. `PRODUCTION_DOMAIN` is set correctly
+2. Requests are sent with credentials as needed
-3. Render environment variables are set
+3. No mixed HTTP/HTTPS between frontend/backend

 ##### **Step 2: Test CORS with Browser DevTools**
 1. Open browser DevTools